sopra-group-05/server/README.md

 ## Roadmap

-Here are two features that you, as a new member of our team, could contribute to this project!
+Here are three features that you, as a new member of our team, could contribute to this project!

 ### Adding custom Mystery-Word Cards